Cross-pollination and Collaboration

 One of the best byproducts of SCFD are the partnerships that flourish between funded cultural organizations, the SCFD, and its partners.
 These continue to develop and evolve as our community of organizations look upon each other for inspiration and potential.
 Exciting collaborations have brought music into our gardens, dance companies choreographing combined performances, and art museums providing access to each other’s collections with a single ticket.
 And much more.
 There’s an energy, a momentum in the cultural arts and sciences that continues to grow in our community.
 Life here is more colorful because of it.

 SCFD Teen Council is an inspired group of kids from across the metro area who are enthusiastic to support arts and culture in their communities and engage other teens in the effort.
 Their mission is to explore, enjoy and reflect on the cultural and scientific opportunities available for teens within their communities with the goal of engaging a broad range of young people to tell the SCFD story and encourage others to join in the discoveries.
 SCFD is always on the search for ambitious, hardworking teens to provide leadership while working with other teens to support the goals and efforts of the SCFD.
 You can see Teen Council activities on their Facebook page or apply for the council yourself for a one-year term.
-Applications are open in July each year, so check back.

 The Collaborative of the SCFD